Hospital Clínic (Barcelona Metro)

 The station's platforms as seen from a carriage window.

-Hospital Clínic is a station in the Barcelona Metro network, named after the Hospital Clínic i Provincial de Barcelona which lies in its immediate vicinity, in the Eixample district of Barcelona.
-It serves line 5.
+Hospital Clínic (/ca/) is a station in the Barcelona Metro network, named after the Hospital Clínic i Provincial de Barcelona located across the street, in the Eixample district of Barcelona.
+It serves line 5 and gives access to the hospital without walking.

 The station, which opened in 1969, is part of the central section of L5.
 It is located under Carrer Rosselló, between Carrer del Comte d'Urgell and Carrer de Villarroel.